 Save these ideas for your Virginia wedding.

 Whether you choose to have a commitment ceremony or a wedding, there is no wrong answer.
-Both can still be wonderful ceremonies and fantastic receptions whether or not there is a marriage license and legal binding at the end of it.
+Both can still be wonderful ceremonies and receptions, whether or not there is a marriage license and legal binding at the end of them.